spoddutur/spark-notes/wsg.md

-## Whole-Stage Code-Generation
+## Spark 2.x - 2nd generation Tungsten Engine

 Spark 2.x had an aggressive goal to get orders of magnitude faster performance.
 For such an aggressive goal, traditional techniques like using a profiler to identify hotspots and shaving those hotspots is not gonna help much.
 For this, two goals were set out focusing on changes in spark’s execution engine:
-1. Optimise query plan
+1. Optimise query plan - solved via **Whole-Stage Code-Generation**
-2. Speed up query execution
+2. Speed up query execution - solved via **Vectorization**

 ## Goal 1 - Optimise query plan:
 To understand what optimising query plan means, let’s take a user query and understand how spark generates query plan for it: